Saving for Retirement

 - Income lays the foundation

-Using the income sources that you determined will cover your essential expenses in retirement, consider financial products that will help you establish that stable floor of income.
+Start by determining income sources that will cover your essential expenses in retirement.
 Many retirees use pensions, social security, and even part-time employment as income sources to fund their retirement years.
+You can also consider other financial products that will help you establish that stable floor of income.

 - Asset allocation is critical

 Ensuring that some of your assets are allocated in lower-risk investments like bonds and cash equivalents can help meet short-term income needs.
-For longer-term retirement savings and growth of principal, it’s important to have some portion in higher-risk investments with exposure to the stock market.
+For longer-term retirement savings and growth of principal, it’s important to consider having some portion in higher-risk investments with exposure to the stock market.

 - Diversify to help manage income taxes

-Much like diversifying your investments, you may greatly benefit from diversifying the types of accounts you use.
-If you structure your assets to take full advantage of tax rules, you can reduce taxes and potentially increase your income.
+There are several ways to structure your assets to take full advantage of tax rules, so you can reduce taxes and potentially increase your income.
 You probably want some of your money in immediately-taxable assets, like savings and checking accounts for short-term needs.
 For the longer-term, consider tax-deferred accounts like qualified plans and Traditional IRAs.
 Keeping some of your assets in Roth IRAs and municipal bond mutual funds could provide you with a source of income on which you may not have to pay federal income taxes.
-For example, if you meet certain conditions, Roth IRA distributions of earnings may be federal and state income tax free.1 And, dividends from municipal bond funds are generally federal income tax free, but not state income tax free, although a portion of municipal bond fund income may be subject to the federal alternative minimum tax.
+For example, if you meet certain conditions, Roth IRA distributions of earnings may be federal and state income tax free.2 And, dividends from municipal bond funds are generally federal income tax free, but not state income tax free, although a portion of municipal bond fund income may be subject to the federal alternative minimum tax.
 Please see a tax advisor for more information.

 - Live generously